fingent-corp/gateway-opencart-mastercard-module/README.md

 - **Partial Refunds**<br/>
 This feature lets you refund only part of an order, giving the customer the specific amount they are entitled to.

-### Disclaimer!

-Starting from version 1.3.2, the plugin will collect analytics data, including the plugin download count from GitHub and the active installation count.
-The Active count, Store Name, Store URL, and the Country configured in the OpenCart Admin page will be captured once the Test Mode is set as No and the Live Merchant ID and Live API Password are saved in the configuration page.

 ## Documentation
 The official documentation for this module is available on the [Wiki site](https://mpgs.fingent.wiki/enterprise/opencart-mastercard-gateway/overview-and-feature-support).